The Constitution of

 The clause “and male” was a constitutional amendment in 1995.

 Note for Articles 9 and 20: it has been observed at the 2018 AGM that Mars has been making it very difficult to define “standard” when it comes to Mars bars.
-They have, notably, got smaller in recent years.
-Those purchasing consumables for the AGM might wish to note that Mars bars in multi-packs are typically (at least in 2018) substantially smaller than those bought individually.
+They have, notably, got smaller in recent years: prior to 2008, “standard” Mars bars were 62½g; after 2008 they reduced to 58g, making the amigos somewhat easier, and the multi-pack version was 54g.
+As of 2013 the “standard” seems to have dropped to 51g even individually purchased.
+Those purchasing consumables for the AGM might wish to note that Mars bars in multi-packs are typically (at least in 2018) substantially smaller than those bought individually: as noted in 2024, those sizes are 39.4g in packs of 4 and 33.8g in packs of 9.
+You should apply your conscience to how much of a challenge the resignation process should be, although seeking out-of-date confectionary to consume is probably not a good idea.

 Article 11.1: